Foofaraw/prympt/README.md

 # prympt: A Python Package for LLM Prompting and Interfacing

-`prympt` is an open source Python package designed to simplify and standardize typical interactions with Large Language Models (LLMs).
-It encapsulates typical boilerplate functionality for prompt composition and LLM response parsing, such as templating, prompt combination, and structured output handling-all in a lightweight package.
+`prympt` is an lightweight open source Python package designed to simplify typical interactions with Large Language Models (LLMs).
+It encapsulates boilerplate functionality for prompt composition and LLM response processing, such as templating, prompt combination, error handling, and structured output parsing, all in a minimalist package.

-This package is provided as a free software under MIT license.
+`prympt` is free software (MIT license).
 Feedback and contributions to improve it are welcome!

 ---